codio/site/source/docs/ide/tools/guides/edit.html.md

 You can also insert [images, videos and hyperlinks](/docs/ide/tools/guides/imvid).

-**We would recommend that you check out our [Guides Cheat Sheet](https://bitbucket.org/codiocontent/guides-cheat-sheet) and import into your Codio account to review.
-See [here](/docs/dashboard/projects/creating/)**
+We would recommend that you check out our [Guides Cheat Sheet](https://bitbucket.org/codiocontent/guides-cheat-sheet) and import into your Codio account to review.
+See [here](/docs/dashboard/projects/creating/) for more infomation on importing.

 Here is a summary of the Markdown formatting codes